FioChuck/dataproc_avro/README.md

 1. Create a Dataproc cluster with dependencies _(Avro and BQ)_:

+Notice packages are added for connecting to BigQuery and ingesting Avro files into Spark.
+Also, the Dataproc setting publishes Dataproc job driver output and Spark driver logs to logging.

 ```bash
 gcloud dataproc clusters create <cluster name> \
 --enable-component-gateway \